DENTAL BRACES CAN CAUSE NICKEL TOXICITY

 All information in this article is for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

-A number of teenagers and those in their twenties have reported to us that their health became worse after they wore dental braces for several years.
+A number of young people have reported to us that their health became worse after they wore dental braces for several years.
 Their hair mineral tests all revealed elevated levels of nickel, a very toxic metal.

 NICKEL, AN EXTREMELY TOXIC METAL

-Nickel is unfortunately an extremely toxic metal that has no business being anywhere near the body.
+Nickel is unfortunately an extremely toxic metal that has does not belong inside oneÕs mouth or anywhere else in the body.
 It is associated with feelings of anger, rage, depression and even suicidal thoughts.
 It can also affect the kidneys, the lungs, digestion and other body functions.
 Even small amounts of nickel in the body can be extremely toxic.

 Other possible sources of nickel include: